thismakesmehappy/HappyColorBlend/README.md

 ### 2. Creating Primary Colors

 #### **Manual Color Addition**

-- Click the **➕ plus icon** to add a random color
+- Click the **plus icon** to add a random color
-- Click any swatch to edit its color and name
+- Click any **pencil icon**  to edit its color and name
-- Use the **🗑️ delete button** to remove unwanted colors
+- Use the **trash can icon** to remove unwanted colors

 #### **Eye-Dropper Extraction**

 1. Select objects in your Figma design
-2. Click the **👁️ eye-dropper icon** in the Primary Colors section
+2. Click the **eyedropper icon** in the Primary Colors section
 3. The plugin will extract all unique colors from your selection
 4. Duplicate colors are automatically filtered out with a helpful warning
+5. For endpoints, select a single object before clicking the eyedropper.

 ### 3. Generating Color Palettes

-1. **Choose your blend mode**:
+1. **Choose your steps**:
-   - **Shade & Tint**: Create darker and lighter variations
+    - **Equal steps**: Divides the space into equal steps
-   - **Custom Steps**: Define specific step values for precise control
+    - **Custom Steps**: You can define additional steps manually for added control
-2. **Set gradient direction**:
-   - **Shade to Tint** (default): Shade at step 0, tint at step 1000
-   - **Tint to Shade**: Tint at step 0, shade at step 1000
-   - Use the **🔄 flip button** to toggle between directions
-3. **Set step count**: Choose how many color variations you want
-4. **Preview in real-time**: Your palette updates automatically
+2. **Naming conventions**:
+    - **Casing** Determine if words will be lowercase, all caps, title case, or preserve case
+    - **Spaces**: Keep spaces, remove spaces, or convert them to dashes or underscores
+    - **Leading and trailing characters**: Add leading dashes or underscores

 ### 4. Exporting Design Tokens

-1. Configure your naming conventions in the settings
-2. Choose your export format (CSS, JSON, etc.)
-3. Copy the generated tokens to use in your design system
+1. Create Figma variables
+2. Create color styles
+3. Create swatches on your figma file
+4. Export CSS or SCSS variables to the clipboard

 ## 🛠️ Development

 ### Prerequisites

 - Node.js (v16 or higher)
 - npm or yarn
 - Figma Desktop App

 ### Setup

 ```bash
 # Clone and install dependencies
 npm install